MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Sconfig-on-WS2016.md

  At any time, you can download and install applicable updates from the **Download and Install Updates** option on the main menu.

- In Windows Server 2016, a new option is available: **Download Only**.
-This option will scan for updates, download any that are available, and then notify you in the Action Center that they are ready for installation.
+ The **Download Only** option will scan for updates, download any that are available, and then notify you in the Action Center that they are ready for installation.
 This is default option.

 ## Remote Desktop settings
  The current status of remote desktop settings is displayed in the default Server Configuration Tool screen.
 You can configure the following Remote Desktop settings by accessing the **Remote Desktop** main menu option and following the instructions on screen.

--   enable Remote Desktop for Clients running Remote Desktop with Network Level Authentication
+-   Enable Remote Desktop for Clients running Remote Desktop with Network Level Authentication

--   enable Remote Desktop for clients running any version of Remote Desktop
+-   Enable Remote Desktop for clients running any version of Remote Desktop

--   disable Remote
+-   Disable Remote

 ## Date and time settings
  You can access and change date and time settings by accessing the **Date and Time** main menu option

 ## Telemetry settings
-In Windows Server 2016, this option lets you configure what data is sent to Microsoft.
+This option lets you configure what data is sent to Microsoft.

 ## Windows Activation settings
-In Windows Server 2016, this option lets you configure Windows Activation.
+This option lets you configure Windows Activation.

 ## To enable remote management
 You can enable various remote management scenarios from the **Configure Remote Management** main menu option:

 -   Microsoft Management Console remote management
 -   Windows PowerShell
 -   Server Manager

 ## To log off, restart, or shut down the server